Jaded-Encoding-Thaumaturgy/JET-guide/docs/installation/standard.md

 - More convenient and Pythonic wrapper functions around various plugins.
 - More complex filtering functions which combine functions of various plugins to achieve various filtering goals.
-- `vs-preview`, a previewer for VapourSynth with plugin support and many useful features for encoders.
+- `vs-preview`, a previewer for Vapoursynth with plugin support and many useful features for encoders.
 - Many helper functions and classes for developing Vapoursynth packages.

 ### Installing the core package